keenethics/test-microsoft-botframework-attendance/README.md

 3. Every task should have tests covering.
 4. Approved PR is merged to master.

+## Troubleshooting
+If have troubles with compiling Typescript files in BotFramework-Emulator change typescript version in package.json to "2.2.2".

 ## Writing tests
 We use mocha as a test runner and chai assertion library.